ujjwalsh/git-secret/CONTRIBUTING.md

 ### Branches

-We have three long-live branches: `master`, `develop` and `gh-pages` for static site.
+We have two long-live branches: `master` and `gh-pages` for static site.
+Please submit pull requests against these.
+Please then check the output of CI build and fix any issues.

-It basically looks like that:

-> `your-branch` -> `develop` -> `master`

-- `master` branch is protected.
-So only fully tested code goes there.
-It is also used to create a new `git` tag and a `github` release
-- `develop` is where the development is done and the branch you should send your pull-requests to
+We prefer a feature or fix per pull request and to squash merge them into master.
+If you feel that an alternative merge or rebase is appropriate please add a comment to the pull request.

+Pull requests that include new unit tests are likely to be more rapidly merged.

 ### Continuous integration